popeyeotaku/atntest/atntest.md

     .export byte_buffer
 ```

-TrySendByte returns carry set if succeeded, carry clear if failed.
+TryWrite returns carry set if succeeded, carry clear if failed.
 Failure would be due to a timeout.
+If we timed out, just end the transfer interrupt.
+We'll try to send the ATN byte again next go-round, and the ATN line will be kept on in the meantime, forcing the other devices to keep waiting for us to send it.

 ```{.asm6502 #send_atn}
     bcc XferDone
 ```

-If we succeeded, increment our buffer index.
+On the other hand, if we succeeded, increment our buffer index.
 If we wrote all the bytes, then end the ATN command.

 ```{.asm6502 #send_atn}
     ldx atn_index